Academic Regulations

 Timeliness of appeals process

-Failure of the faculty member or any appeal officer to respond within the designated time frame of the formal appeal entitles the student to proceed to the next level of appeal.
-In no case should there be any assumption that a failure to respond at any level signifies a granting of the appeal.
-Failure of the student to adhere to the time-frames specified in the policy will result in the appeal process being nullified; i.e., the appeal will not be heard.
+Failure of a faculty member or any appeal officer to respond within the designated time frame of the formal appeal entitles the student to proceed to the next level of appeal.
+It is important to note that a failure to respond at any level does not signify a granting of the appeal.
+Furthermore, failure of the student to adhere to the time frames specified in the policy will result in nullification of the appeal process, meaning that the appeal will not be heard.

 Process